In 2014, Professor Anker was appointed as the first Chair of the newly created Department of Environmental Studies at NYU. . . .

 Julie Malnig is a cultural historian of theatre and dance performance.
 Her areas of interest include social and popular dance; . . .

-Associate Dean, Student Affairs and Clinical Assistant Professor
+Associate Dean of Students and Clinical Assistant Professor

 Patrick McCreery’s teaching and research interests lie in the areas of sexual politics, family life and the role of the . . .